Financial Aid Policies

 All refunds will be paid within 30 days of cancellation or the last date of attendance.

-- Students may choose to withdraw from a course they are enrolled in by completing the Course Withdrawal Request form.
+• Students may choose to withdraw from a course they are enrolled in by completing the Course Withdrawal Request form which can be found in the Catalog and Student Handbook.
 A grade of “W” will be assigned to a student who officially withdraws within the first 75% of the course.

-- A student, who chooses to transfer from one program to another, will have only the grades and credits that apply to the new program will be applied to the student’s Cumulative Grade Point Average (CGPA).
+• A student who chooses to transfer from one program to another will only have the grades and credits that apply to the new program factored into their Program Grade Point Average (PGPA).

 Professional Judgment